Habib16051/HuoAgroFarm/README.md

 This project is being produce focusing on agriculture.
 That's all for now. we will let you know the details soon

 # Major Technical Features:
-1. Responsive Website(Can be used smoothly by PC, Tablet and Mobile)
+1. Responsive Website(Can be used smoothly in PC, Tablet and Mobile)
 2. One of the special feature added for detecting the potato leaf disease Using ML and Deep Neural Network Technique
 3. Added Pagination to make the website user friendly
 4. Search Option added for finding the related / categorical / similiar blog articles